NosiphoHlongwane/Customer-Retail-Purchase/README.md

 - Electronics sales could be boosted through promotions or bundling
 - Young adults respond well to mid-range beauty products
 - Marketing campaigns should be segmented by age and gender
-- Seasonal promotions, loyalty rewards, and product line expansion in Beauty and Clothing are recommended
+- Seasonal promotions, loyalty rewards, and product line expansion in Beauty and Clothing would be beneficial for sales.